-Over the next several weeks and months, I will be profiling many of the extremely talented Buccaneer players we have had not only since the team’s inception, but also the recent players that have moved on and even players that are still on the team.
-My hope is that the average fan who may be recent additions to the Krewe or haven’t been introduced to many of the players will have the opportunity to learn a little more about the players that have made the Buccaneers the gritty determined team that we all love.
+In this article, I will be profiling one of the many of the extremely talented Buccaneer players we have had, not only since the team’s inception but also the recent players that have moved on and even players that are still on the team.
+My hope is that the average fan, who may be recent additions to the Krewe or haven’t been introduced to many of the players, will have the opportunity to learn a little more about the players that have made the Buccaneers the gritty determined team that we all love.

-The first player we have decided to spotlight is one of the most popular and impactful players to ever put on a Buccaneer uniform, #56, Hardy Nickerson.
+The first player we have decided to spotlight is one of the most popular and impactful players to ever put on a Buccaneer uniform, #56 Hardy Nickerson.
 Nickerson probably had more of a hand in the rebuilding and re-branding of the Bucs upon Tony Dungy’s arrival than any other player.
-He was picked up as an unrestricted free agent after a stint with the Pittsburgh Steelers in 1993 and immediately took on a leadership role not only in the linebacking corps but on the defense as a whole.
-After 7 incredible seasons as a Buccaneer, Nickerson departed as a free agent and spent two years in Jacksonville and a final season as a Packer, though he would never achieve the success outside of Tampa as he achieved being a Buccaneer.
+He was picked up as an unrestricted free agent after a stint with the Pittsburgh Steelers in 1993 and immediately took on a leadership role, not only in the linebacking corps but on the defense as a whole.
+After 7 incredible seasons as a Buccaneer, Nickerson departed as a free agent and spent two years in Jacksonville — and a final season as a Packer — he would never achieve the success outside of Tampa as he achieved being a Buccaneer.

 After picking Nickerson up from Pittsburgh as a free agent, the Bucs would see their investment pay off as Hardy recorded 7 interceptions, 13 forced fumbles, 9 recovered fumbles,